What Is the First-Time Homebuyer Tax Credit & How Much Is It?

 Recommended: Mortgage Interest Deduction Explained

 A first-time homebuyer is defined as someone who has not owned an interest in a property for the past three years.
-So even if you had owned a home in the past, you might be eligible to receive this credit if it hadn’t been in the last three years.
+So even if you had owned a home in the past, you could be eligible to receive this credit if it hadn’t been in the last three years.

-Other qualifications include:
+Other qualifications might include:

 • A modified adjusted gross income that is under 160% of the area median income.

-• Must be over 18 years of age.
+• You must be over 18 years of age.

-How Does the Tax Credit Work?
+How Does This Type of Tax Credit Work?

 For example, if you owed $4,000 in taxes after accounting for withholdings, and you qualified for a $15,000 tax credit, you’d apply that toward the amount you owe in taxes.
 You would get the rest back ($11,000) from the IRS.